FMInference/FlexiGen/README.md

 ## Benchmark Results
 ### Generation Throughput (token/s)
-The corresponding effective batch size is in the bracket, and please see the [table](benchmark/batch_size_table.md) for more details.
+The corresponding effective batch size is in the bracket, and please see [here](benchmark/batch_size_table.md) for more details.
 | System | OPT-6.7B | OPT-30B | OPT-175B |
 | ------ | -------- | ------- | -------- |
 | Hugging Face Accelerate   | 25.12 (2 on gpu) | 0.62 (8 on cpu	) | 0.01 (2 on disk) |